My Products

 Set Stage

-1. In the NAVER Cloud Platform console, click the Services > Application Services > API Gateway menus in order.
+1. On the NAVER Cloud Platform console, navigate to i_menu > Services > Application Services > API Gateway.

 2. Click the My Products menu.

-3. Click i-apigateway-apis in the APIs column of the target product in the Product list.
+3. Click i-apigateway-apis in the APIs column of the target product from the product list.

-• Clicking the API name in the APIs list of detailed information moves the API to the selected API list screen.
+• Clicking the API name in the APIs list of details moves the API to the selected API list screen.

-4. From the APIs list, click API with the stage to set.
+4. Click the API with the stage to set from the API list.

-7. Click [Settings] from the Details screen displayed on the right side of the Stage list.
+7. Click the [Settings] tab from the Details screen displayed on the right side of the stage list.

-• For information on stage setting items, see Create Stage.
+• For more information on stage setting items, see Create stage.

-• If API Cache TTL value is set, click [Reset] and click [Delete] on the Reset Cache popup window to reset this value.
-Click [OK] on the Reset Success popup window.
+• If the TTL value of the API Cache is set, click [Initialize] and click [Delete] on the Initialize cache popup to initialize this value.
+Click [OK] on the Initialization succeeded popup.

-10. Click [OK] from the Edit Success popup window.
+10. Click [OK] in the Edit succeeded popup.

 Delete Stage